List of Galaxy Angel characters: Moon Angel Troupe

 A 17-year-old, selfless pink-haired girl who has an incredible amount of good luck with extremely bad luck periodically to counter it.
 The bad luck can cause disastrous outcomes like destroying a whole planet or even an entire galaxy.
-Strangely enough, this could be minimized if Milfeulle is happy at those days.
-The newest member of the Angel Troupe at the start of the series.
+Strangely enough, this could be minimized if Millefeuille is happy on those days.
+She is the newest member of the Angel Troupe at the start of the series.
 Her hobby is making tea and cooking snacks, particularly cake.
 The flowers on her head can spin and make her fly or hover in the air.
 Her first name is derived from the name for the French pastry mille-feuille.